southern california | inland empire

 The Problem

-In the Inland Empire community of Chino Valley, extremist school board members and so-called parental rights groups are pressuring schools to teach a narrow definition of who is a ‘real’ or ‘good’ American.
-Their goal is to limit access to ideas, identities, and experiences that fall outside their vision for the country and to replicate trends in other states.1
+In the Inland Empire community of Chino Valley, extremist school board members and so-called parental rights groups are pressuring schools to teach a narrow definition of American history and who is represented in what is taught in the classroom.
+Their goal is to limit access to ideas, identities, and experiences that fall outside their vision for the country.1

-School board elections have become an efficient way for these networks to attack school districts, gain outsized influence, build economic power, and advance extreme agendas that undermine public education and promote exclusionary private schooling.
+School board elections have become an efficient way for parental rights groups to gain outsized influence and advance extreme agendas that attack public education.2

-Since 2020, 25 states have passed laws restricting how teachers may discuss topics like race and gender in the classroom, banning certain books, and threatening teachers with punishment for discussing inequality.2
+Since 2020, 25 states have passed laws restricting how teachers may discuss topics like race and gender in the classroom, banning certain books, and threatening teachers with punishment for discussing inequality.3

 Why Target Public Schools?

-Their strategy?
-Push an exclusionary agenda disguised as religious freedom and parental rights advocacy.7
+Authoritarian networks organize to reduce funding and disrupt educators’ ability to serve all students.6 Their strategy is to push an exclusionary agenda disguised as religious freedom and parental rights advocacy.7

-This harmful agenda is part of a larger national strategy8 to privatize education for the benefit of the few, while vulnerable students in our community pay the price.
-We cannot afford to ignore this threat.
+This harmful agenda is part of a larger national strategy to privatize education for the benefit of the few, while vulnerable students in our community pay the price.8 We cannot afford to ignore this threat.

 Who’s Behind It

-These attacks come from a coordinated network that uses money and influence to spread fear, division, and misinformation.
-Local members leverage national connections to impose their destructive vision on schools in the Inland Empire and beyond.
-School boards are a primary target.
+These attacks come from a coordinated network that uses money and influence to spread fear, division, and misinformation.10 Local members leverage national connections to impose their destructive vision on schools in the Inland Empire and beyond.11 School boards are a primary target.

 By distorting real concerns about safety and educational outcomes, these leaders, influencers, and activists aim to impose an agenda on public schools that directly contradicts the values of our democracy.